scoulomb/home-assistant/appendices/VPN.md

         - Note HEOS UPNP does not seem to work
 - From phone which is in 4G -> what is my IP gives SFR `109.29....` -> VPN is working

-Note actually when VPN connected I can disable the NAT rule, but I will not be able to reconnect
+Note actually when VPN connected I can disable the NAT rule, but I will not be able to reconnect --> Wrong see [UPNP.md](./UPNP.md#upnp-igd-nat-traversal)

 ## Netflix and VPN